hewliyang/dsa3101-2210-14-lta/backend/README.md

 ### crop.py

+Two distinct uses:
+1) Auto Cropping
+- Using pre-coded coordinates, crop images into 2.

+2) Store cropping coordinates to be used as the coords in auto cropping
 Used to crop traffic images into their 2 distinct directions using OpenCV.
 Outputs an array of coordinates representing the cropped polygon which can be saved.